PhoenixLeic/Idle-Index-Template/README.md

 * Alternatively link to a glitch page to enable an iframe instead of default video popup
 * Update manifest.json
 * Publish to Chrome store
-* Creating Firefox clone

-TL;DR
-Popup.html displays the screensaver.
-Options.html is accessed for adjusting the user preferences.

 Phoenix is supported by Arts Council England